alari777/project-hsl-citybike-app/README.md

   - Import trips remotely by URL (examples of this URLs see here: [Introduction](#introduction))
   - Add new trip manually

+In order to clear database click on the button `Truncate tables Trips and Stations`.

 In order to add stations please go on `Manage: trips and stations` page.
 Then insert this URL: `https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv` in `URL for fetching stations` and press `Import stations`.
 Wait a little and available stations will be added in database soon.